xcbhx/Herd-Immunity-Simulation/ReadMe.md

 - `logger_test.py` file should be created that allows for the testing of the logger class.
 - Answers to the questions asked above listed in a file named `answers.txt`.

-### Stretch Challenges
+## Stretch Challenges

 You'll find some of the smaller, individual stretch challenges contained with the comments of the code on the logger class.
 Other stretch challenges include:

 - Extending functionality so that we can test the spread of multiple viruses through a given population at the same time.
 (Difficulty Level: Hard)

 - Create a visualization of the simulation.
 You can do this with pygame.
 Create a number of sprites equal to the the number of people in your simulation.
 Show their status as color: Red = infected, Blue = uninfected, Green = vancinated, black = deceased.

    - If you try this challenge you can change the interaction system to measure infections between sprites that collide.
 This would mean that the people/Sprites would need to be mobile

    - You could also show this as a static image.

 - Graph the visualization using mathplotlib.
 This is a lirbary used to draw graphs and charts.
 You can use to graph the results of running the simulation.

 - Using a different calculation for figuring infections such as: Mask compliance percentage, incubation time etc. These are okay to apply with the follow notes:

    - The project must be done on time.
    - Running the simulation must still work the same.
 If there are any new required parameters these must be fully documented.
    - The output must adhere to the project description.

 ## FAQs

-- **Q: Should we include the number of new infections at each step in the logged output?**
+### Q: Should we include the number of new infections at each step in the logged output?

-  **A**: Yes, include the number of new infections that happened each step in your log.
+**A**: Yes, include the number of new infections that happened each step in your log

-- **Q: Should the initially infected group test their mortality against the virus?**
+### Q: Should the initially infected group test their mortality against the virus?

-  A: This is up to you.
-It is not specified in the doc.
-If the initially infected group tests their mortality they probably should do it at the end of the first time step.
+**A**: This is up to you; it is not specified in the requirements.
+If the initially infected group tests their mortality, they probably should do sp at the end of the first time step.

-- **Q: Should I simulate different stages of the virus?** _(example: infected, incubation, self quarantine.
-Infectious time period)_
+### Q: Should I simulate different stages of the virus?
+<small><em>(example: infected, incubation, self quarantine.
+Infectious time period)</em></small>

 **A**: It's up to you.
 I recommend getting a basic simulation working first using simple rules before adding this since it will be more work.
 It's more important to get the work done on time than it is to add new features.

-- **Q: Should create a UI for a pygame simulation?**
+### Q: Should create a UI for a pygame simulation?

 **A**: Pygame doesn't include any UI controls.
 This makes it a lot of work to add a user interface.
 If you choose to use Pygame (its a stretch challenge) you can include variables at the top of your main.py that the researchers can adjust for each run of the simulation.

-- **Q: What should the logger output looks like?**
+### Q: What should the logger output look like?

 **A**: Include a header, a step for for each step the simulation ran, and a footer showing the final state of the populatio.
 Here are some details:

-  - Header
+#### When Simulation Begins: Header

 - Initial size of the population
 - Initial number of infected people
 - Name of the virus
 - Stats for the virus
 - Date the simulation was run

-  - For each time step log
+#### Each Iteration

  - The number of new infections
  - The number of deaths
-    - Statistics for the current state of the population
+ - Statistics for the current state of the population:

       - Total number of living people
       - Total number of dead people
       - Total number of vaccinated people

-  - After simulation ends
+ #### After Simulation Ends: Summary

  - Total living
  - Total dead
  - Number of vaccinations
  - Why the simulation ended
  - Total number of interactions that happened in the simulation
  - Number of interactions that resulted in vaccination
  - Number of interactions that resulted in death